Get all the latest data for Algeria

 What is driving property prices up or down in Algeria as of 2026?

-As of early 2026, the top three factors driving property prices in Algeria are concentrated urban demand in major metros, easing credit conditions following the Bank of Algeria rate cut, and sustained public spending that supports household purchasing power.
+As of 2026, the top three factors driving property prices in Algeria are construction-cost inflation, strong demand in large cities, and the limited supply of well-located private housing.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Algeria here.